vvr-hub/locust-load-tests-sample/README.md

 - If you **do not specify `--host`**, the tests will use the **default Mock API URL** from `config.py`.
 - If you **explicitly specify `--host`**, the tests will use the provided URL instead.
-- Running with `http://xyz-abc.def.com` as `--host` is only for testing failed scenarios, as it is a non-existent URL.
+- Running with `http://xyz-abc.def.com` as `--host` will result in failed requests, as it is a non-existent URL.

 ### 📌 Chaos Testing